 Tom Peters, the author of “In Search of Excellence”, believes “Becoming innovative and productive relies on having the right people engaged with what the organization is aiming to deliver.”
 And those people, he says, are people who care deeply about what they do.
 Engaged employees fire on all cylinders.

 4. Lower stress

 Overall, organizations report $250 billion lost each year due to employee stress.
 Peer pressure, threats of termination, and other high-stress behaviors are not the way to motivate employees.
 Practices like employee recognition, two-way feedback, and open communication both lower stress and make employees feel seen and heard.
 That makes them happier in the workplace.

 5. Increased customer satisfaction

 Even with the rise of online shopping, customer service is more important than ever.
 Engaged employees care about doing a good job, and that’s reflected in how they treat your customers and clients.

 6. Better work culture

-Did you know that lonely workers take twice as many sick days as those who are engaged?
-And engaged employees are less likely to be overweight or suffer from chronic disease, and more likely to eat healthier and exercise more.
-Experts believe it’s because workplaces that show respect for their employees’ needs also encourage them to take care of their health.
+Did you know those lonely workers take twice as many sick days as those who are engaged?
+And engaged employees are less likely to be overweight or suffer from chronic disease and more likely to eat healthier and exercise more.
+Experts believe it’s because workplaces that respect their employees’ needs also encourage them to take care of their health.

 8. Improved company reputation

-As ambassadors for your organization, employees have a big impact on its reputation.
-Engaged, happier employees are enthusiastic about what they do and tend to speak well of where they work.
-Disengaged employees, unfortunately, can do a lot of damage both inside and outside the workplace.
+As ambassadors for your organization, employees greatly impact its reputation.
+Engaged, happier employees are enthusiastic about their work and tend to speak well about where they work.
+Unfortunately, disengaged employees can do a lot of damage inside and outside the workplace.